Three Year Old & Four Year Old Program

 Eltham South Preschool Association Incorporated is established to meet the needs of children in their Preschool life.
 The Association employs professionally qualified teaching staff, who continually update their professional skills to ensure the program incorporates leading edge thinking.

 The day-to-day running of the centre is the responsibility of our teaching staff.
-They have the authority from the Management Committee to conduct the centre and run a program to suit the children’s needs and development.
+They have the authority from the Management Committee to conduct the centre and teaching staff develop and present a program which is reflects and follows the learning areas outlined in the accredited Victorian Early Years Learning and Development Framework (VEYLDF).
+The program is suited to the children’s needs and development.

 - Acceptance and Refusal of Authorisations